cnescatlab/sonar-scanner-catlab/README.md

         pylint --rcfile=/opt/python/pylintrc_RNC_sonar_2017_A_B my-script.py
 # where my-script.py is a python module in the current working directory
 ```

+To import pylint results in SonarQube see the [official documentation](https://docs.sonarqube.org/7.9/analysis/languages/python/#header-3).
+(Summed up: activate at least one pylint rule in the Quality Profile the project uses for Python and set `sonar.python.pylint.reportPath` in `sonar-project.properties`.)

 ### Examples usage in CI